Orinda Private Street Policy

 Orinda has had a policy for private streets since 1990 (Resolution 56-90).
 However, it is an unworkable policy.
 Since it was put in place, no private street has become public.

-The closest any street has become as being accepted as a public street, and thus being maintained with public funds, was a maintenance agreement between the Orindawoods HOA and the City where in exchange for granting public access on three streets, the City agreed to maintain those three streets.
+The closest any street has become as being accepted as a public street, and thus being maintained with public funds, was a 1992 maintenance agreement between the Orindawoods HOA and the City where in exchange for granting public access on three streets, the City agreed to maintain those three streets.
 These streets do not lead to any public building or other facility, they "simply" provide public access to private Orindawoods homes (as do the other 63 miles of public residential streets).
-But it has been confirmed that this provides a public benefit and thus public tax dollars can be used to maintain these streets.
+They two would fail Resolution 56-90's Paragraph C and with the new 59-18, they would also fail the HOA exclusion).
+But it has been confirmed that they provides a public benefit and thus public tax dollars can be used to maintain these streets.
+The agreement comes up for review every five years and in 2022 the City Council "renewed" it for another five years by not terminating it.